tomtsa/implementing-lakehouse-solutions/README.md

 # Implementing lakehouse solutions

-A public repository for the Fabric Demo presented in the Hovi course: *Designing and Implementing Data Lakehouse Solutions*.
-This repostiory is used in the latter part of the demo: "Implementing Medallion Architecture".
+A public repository for the Fabric Demo presented in the Hovi course: **Designing and Implementing Data Lakehouse Solutions**.
+This repository is used in the latter part of the demo: **Implementing Medallion Architecture**.

 You can use this repository to see the codes and objects presented in the demo and return to them later if you are interested.